haya14busa/incsearch.vim/README.md

 `<Plug>(incsearch-stay)` doesn't move the cursor.

 ### Command Line Interface Keymappings
-incsearch.vim use custom command line interface, so it provide custom keymapping interface(`IncSearchNoreMap`) like `cnoremap`.
+incsearch.vim use custom command line interface, so it provides custom keymapping interface(`IncSearchNoreMap`) like `cnoremap`.
 To use this command in your vimrc, please call it by `VimEnter`.